Universal Design, Accessibility, and Universal Design for Learning

 - Multiple means of engagement—to tap into learners’ interests, offer appropriate challenges, and increase motivation.

 In a Nutshell

-Our “In a Nutshell” series explores these basic principles of Universal Design for Learning and their incorporation into the design, production, and delivery of teaching materials.
+Our “In a Nutshell” series explores the basic principles of Universal Design for Learning and their incorporation into the design, production, and delivery of teaching materials.
 Each 2-page document in the series focuses on concrete, specific steps that faculty can take to make teaching materials more accessible and more beneficial to all students.

 - UDL in Action